YonSci/gdp-nowcasting-ml/_episodes/09-implement-ml-models-to-nowcast-gdp.md

 ## GDP Nowcasting Workflow

-- **Data Preparation** is where various data sources such as `GDP` time series and `Google Trends` are compiled into a single, consistent dataset.
+ - **Data Preparation** is where various data sources such as `GDP` and `Google Trends` time series are compiled into a single consistent dataset.
-- **Preprocessing** follows, adjusting the raw data (e.g., monthly to quarterly alignment, normalization, detrending, and seasonality removal) to isolate meaningful signals.
+ - **Preprocessing** adjusts the raw data (e.g., monthly to quarterly alignment, normalization, detrending, and seasonality removal) to isolate meaningful signals.
  - **Feature Engineering** creates new variables or transforms existing ones (like lagged Trends features) to better capture predictive relationships.
  - **Train-Test Split** preserving some recent quarters for out-of-sample validation.
-- **Model Training/Data Modeling & Forecasting** uses multiple machine learning algorithms on the training set.
+ - **Model Training & Forecasting** uses multiple machine learning algorithms on the training set.
  - **Hyperparameter Tuning & Cross-Validation** refines each model's parameters for optimal performance.
-- **Model Uncertainty** (e.g., through bootstrap confidence intervals) to quantify predictive reliability.
+ - **Model Uncertainty** using methods shuch as bootstraping to quantify predictive reliability
  - **Model Evaluation** compares metrics like R² or MSE across models.
-- **Visualization** clearly displaying forecast results, confidence intervals, and essential insights for decision-makers.
+ - **Visualization** displays forecast results, confidence intervals, and essential insights for decision-makers.

 ![](../assets/img/GDP-Nowcasting-Workflow.png)